BulletButcher88/bandmarket/README.md

-# Market Place Template for IOS / Android
+# Market Place App IOS / Android

-## made react native expo
+## made with React Native Expo

 Shopping platform, with cart notifications, receipts and user create, edit and delete of their items in the store.